 Critical Milestones – An action or event marking a significant stage in the process of Watershed Management Plan (WMP) development and implementation.
-A critical milestone is chosen by a Permittee or designated by the Executive Officer and is subject to enforcement if the milestone is not met.
-Non-critical milestones are not subject to enforcement but must be reported.
+A Critical Milestone is chosen by a Permittee or designated by the Executive Officer and is subject to enforcement if the milestone is not met.
+Non-Critical Milestones are not subject to enforcement but must be reported.
 The distinction between types of milestones is intended to facilitate transparent and more detailed disclosure of the progress of WMP development and implementation and allow early detection of deviations in a schedule that could lead to violations.

-DAMP (Drainage Area Management Plan) – A programmatic document developed by the Permittees and approved by the Executive Officer that outlines the major programs and policies that the Permittees individually and/or collectively implement to manage runoff in the Permit Area.